sageandpine/triad-audio-player/README.md

 # Triad audio player

+### Beta Testing Note:
+* When using the OPEN button you are choosing a directory.
+Click all the way into the directory/album where the mp3 files are.
+You won't see the mp3 files.
+That's normal and you can open it from here.
+The files will auto-populate.

+---

-With Triad, I want to create a simple and useful audio player in Python that is capable of playing my music collection.
+With **Triad**, I want to create a simple and useful audio player in Python that is capable of playing my music collection.
 This seems like a great way to wrap my love of art, code and music into a project I can continue to build out once the core functions have been established.
 All audio formats should play, but the main trio is: MP3, WAV, FLAC

 ## Basic Functions

-* Playback
+* ~~PLAY~~
-* Skip forward
+* ~~Skip forward FWD~~
-* Skip back
+* Skip back/RWD
-* Stop
+* ~~PAUSE~~ (Toggle pause play button/combine into one button)
-* Display Folder contents
+* ~~Display Folder contents~~
+* Click on files in list to play them
 * Display Album Art if available
 * Display player logo when not available
-* Create and Save playlists
+* Create/Save/Edit playlists
 * Light/Dark Mode

 ## Advanced Functions